 Black Jamaican castor oil has a scientifically valid theoretical method of boosting beard growth, by stimulating the production of prostaglandin E2 in hair follicles.

 Plus, it also goes well as a normal beard oil due to it being slightly thicker than most oils and benefiting the facial hair area blood flow.
-It’s also dark which can add some shade to your bead area making it appear fuller.
+It’s also dark which can add some shade to your beard area making it appear fuller.

 However, it’s not enough on its own, you should pair it with other beard boosting growth hacks mentioned above.